one19/todo-month/README.md

 - refactor filter application to be more streamlined
 - refactor construction of months/days to be more modular
 - implement random/even distribution of regular events
-- allow manipulation of tags, titles, and events
 - allow users to save their standard calls to a config so they only have to input their preferences once
 - coverage
 - tests interacting with the command line